Life Saves the Planet Blog:

 Water for the Recovery of the Climate: A New Water Paradigm

 Ing.
 Michal Kravčík,CSc. / RNDr.
 Jan Pokorný, CSc. / Ing.
 Juraj Kohutiar/ Ing.
 Martin Kovác / RNDr.
-Eugen Tóth http://www.waterparadigm.org/download/Water_for_the_Recovery_of_the_Climate_A_New_Water_Paradigm.pdf Jan Lambert’s Quick-Take: The New Water Paradigm presents a very useful way to view drought and other climate change, a way that shows how humankind can influence climate for the better simply by restoring natural…
+Eugen Tóth Download the english version of this book from our website Visit the authors website for all versions of the book and related documents Jan Lambert’s Quick-Take: The New Water Paradigm presents a very useful way to…

 Carbon Farming: Paying for Results, Not for Data (Soils Are Far Too Important for a Commodities Market!)